What is Greenwashing?

 In 2008 and 2009, researchers at TerraChoice went to big-box retailers in the United States, Canada, Australia, and the United Kingdom and noted down products that were making an environmental claim.

 In the United States and Canada alone, 2,219 products were making 4,996 green claims.
-Of the 2,219 products that made the claims, over 98% committed to at least one of what TerraChoice Environmental Marketing referred to as “The Seven Sins of Greenwashing.”
-In other words, 98% of products were guilty of greenwashing.
+Of the 2,219 products that made the claims, over 98% committed at least one of what TerraChoice Environmental Marketing referred to as “The Seven Sins of Greenwashing.”
+In other words, 98% of the products were guilty of greenwashing.

 The seven sins of greenwashing, according to TerraChoice, are as follows:

 #1 Sin of the Hidden Trade-Off